 In the end, however, the show is a musical pure and simple.
 It is not political science and I wouldn’t necessarily burden Hamilton with any more responsibility to tell the complicated story of the American Revolution than I would demand that Stephen Flaherty and Terrence McNally do the same for the three century rule of the Romanov family that led to the Russian Revolution in their musical, Anastasia, which also played as part of the Mirvish subscription series earlier this season.

 I should add here that a recent attempt to fill in the historical gaps (or flaws as some have called them) in Hamilton by the add on creation of its own museum entitled, Hamilton: The Exhibition, which opened in Chicago last summer, also proved to be problematic.
-This high tech display using state of the art projection and digital imaging techniques was strong on IT but came up a bit short on artifacts (replicas and reproductions of historical documents), historical context and interpretation.
+This high tech display using state of the art projection and digital imaging techniques was strong on IT but came up a bit short on artifacts (replicas and reproductions of historical documents are used instead), historical context and interpretation.
 Plans to have the exhibit tour with the show have been cancelled and the Chicago venue is now closed.

 But don’t get me wrong, Hamilton the musical is a great show and well worth seeing.
 But after you see it, don’t just take their word for it.
 Go out and buy a copy of the “Federalist Papers” which is referenced a number of times throughout the show and also pick up a copy of Gore Vidal’s novel “Burr”, the first book of his seven novel series, Narratives of Empire for an alternative reading in American history.
+As an American ex-pat, who has lived in Canada the majority of my adult life, I have to be a bit careful here with regard to allegiances; one of my forebears fought in the American War of Independence while another was a colonel in the War of 1812.

 One final irony: the musical ends with a hagiographic shout out to Alexander Hamilton as having been the genius who invented the American financial system just as many Americans are going to the polls and voting for another revolutionary figure who is advocating a more egalitarian approach to organizing the economy by presenting a path toward democratic socialism.
 How about an encore number with Bernie Sanders in a rap face-off against Alexander Hamilton?
-Now there’s a mic drop I would like to see!
+Now there’s a mic drop I would love to see!